 Advertised Product Description

 This is our Tidy Cats Pure Nature Cat Litter Review.
 Tidy Cats Pure Nature cat litter is an all-natural solution for those that are looking for an absorbent litter.
-It is made of cedar, corn, and pine which have been shown to be able to hold significant amounts of moisture and keep it contained.
-In addition, the concoction is optimized to be great at odor control while having an enjoyable natural scent instead of the harsh chemical smell many litters might have.
-Finally, it is virtually dust free at 99.9%.
+It is made of cedar, corn, and pine which can hold significant amounts of moisture and keep it contained.
+Also, the concoction is optimized to be great at odor control while having an enjoyable natural scent instead of the harsh chemical smell many litters might have.
+Finally, it is virtually dust-free at 99.9%.
 This product is available in 7 ½ pound, 12 pound, and 14-pound pouches.

 Who This Cat Litter is Intended For